tkhamez/swagger-eve-php/README.md

   (note, however, that the date is not always correct there) or generated with a new patch version of the generator library
 * minor: switched to a new minor version of the generator library
-* major: switched to a new major version of the generator library or switched to another generator library
+* major: switched to a new major version of the generator library, switched to another generator library or another breaking change.

 ##### Changes